Where is Gurudawara in Ottawa???

 story.
 These are very dangerous.
 For example "moderate" and

-"fundamentalist" terms have certain connotations and do NOT apply to the
+"fundamentalist" terms have certain connotations and do NOT apply to

 majority of Sikhs.
 I provide a bit from the writings of T. Sher Singh in